-On behalf of the 90,000 members of the International Federation of Professional and Technical Engineers (IFPTE), we are writing to urge you to request House leadership schedule floor consideration for H.R.
-82, the Social Security Fairness Act of 2021.
+On behalf of the 90,000 members of the International Federation of Professional and Technical Engineers (IFPTE), we are writing to urge you to support the passage of H.R.
+82, the Social Security Fairness Act of 2023.
+We ask you to join the bipartisan cosponsors of the legislation if you have not already done so and talk to your colleagues on the House Ways and Means Committee and in House leadership to request swift passage of this legislation.

-This bipartisan bill, which is jointly sponsored by Representatives Rodney Davis (R-IL) and Abigail Spanberger (D-VA), repeals the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO).
+This Social Security Fairness Act, which is jointly sponsored by Representatives Garret Graves (R-LA) and Abigail Spanberger (D-VA), repeals the Windfall Elimination Provision (WEP) and the Government Pension Offset (GPO).
 As it stands now, the WEP and the GPO reduce the earned Social Security benefits of more than 2 million government retirees, representing roughly 4 percent of Social Security beneficiaries.